Abhishek1103/simple-blog-site/README.md

 # simple-blog-site
-Tutorial for deploying a web app on Flask
+deploying a web app on Flask